sitmun/sitmun-proxy-middleware/README.md

 # SITMUN proxy middleware

-The **SITMUN Proxy Middleware** is a reverse proxy and middleware thaqt facilitates the access of the **SITMUN Map Viewer** to protected services and databases.
+The **SITMUN Proxy Middleware** is a reverse proxy and middleware that facilitates the access of the **SITMUN Map Viewer** to protected services and databases.

 These protected services or databases can have various restrictions or requirements, such as: